 ATF, auction, Auction Law, auctioneer, auctioneers, auctions, background check, Dick's Sporting Goods, Eugene Volokh, Federal Firearms License, firearms, Heller, L.L.Bean, reasonable, Supreme Court of The United States, UCLA, undue burden, Walmart

-Generally speaking in the United States, one must be at least 18 years old to buy a long gun or ammunition for such long gun, or at least 21 to buy a hand gun or ammunition for such hand gun.
+Generally speaking in the United States, one must be at least 18 years old to buy a long gun or ammunition for such long gun, or to buy a hand gun or ammunition for such hand gun.

-That is, unless state or local laws say there are required ages in excess of 18/21.
+That is, unless state or local laws say there are required ages in excess of 18.
 For example, could California say one must be 22 to buy a hand gun?
-Indeed they could.
+Indeed they could; federal firearm dealers are bound to specific age rules: 18 for a long gun and 21 for a hand gun.

 The applicable law in this regard is Federal Law 27 CFR 478.99 Certain prohibited sales or deliveries (https://www.law.cornell.edu/cfr/text/27/478.99).
 Therefore, auctioneers selling firearms must pay attention to both federal and state/local laws in this regard.